 For hearings fixed for more than one day, the advice is to proceed on the basis that the remaining days have been cancelled.

-In-person hearings listed to start on or after 29 June 2020 are remaining listed for the time being.
-The measures will be subject to ongoing review and further direction will be issued in due course.
+In-person hearings listed to start on or after 26 June 2020 remain listed for the time being, but the position is subject to ongoing review and further direction will be issued in due course.

 Time Limits & Notices of Appeal